 Candidates.
-Generally children 4 years or older who are about to enter grade school, and who are the target of ridicule on the part of their classmates or family members.
-Some patients are operated on as adolescents or adults when they have not received the timely support of their parents.
+Generally children 4 years or older who are about to enter grade school, and who are the target of ridicule by their classmates or family members.
+Some patients undergo this procedure as adolescents or adults having not received the timely support of their parents.

 Surgery.
-In children surgery is performed under general anesthesia due to their lack of cooperation, in adults with sedation and local anesthesia.
-Surgery must correct the cause of the deformation by reshaping the skin and cartilage with appropriate symmetry of both ears.
+In children the surgery is performed under general anesthesia as they are unable to cooperate at this age, in adults it is performed with sedation and local anesthesia.
+The surgery corrects the cause of the deformation by reshaping the skin and cartilage with appropriate symmetry of the ears.
 The incision is made in the back of the ear to avoid visible scars and the skin is sutured with very fine thread.

 Before and 4 months after surgery.